2020PB/police-brutality/reports/Oregon.md

 ### Police and federal agents tackle, arrest, and tear gas protesters | July 12th

-In what is allegedly the fourth distinct tear gassing of the night, federal agents and police charged out from the Justice Center.
+In what is allegedly the fourth distinct tear gassing of the night, federal agents and police charged out from the US District Courthouse.
 They tackle and arrest at least one protester, then deploy tear gas to cover their retreat.
 In addition, officers are seen shoving both protesters and journalists, and threatening them with batons while pushing protests out of the park.
 They continually disperse tear gas while doing so.
 In particular, the last link shows an officer pushing an individual clearly marked press off a set of steps and into bushes.

 tags: arrest, journalist, less-lethal, protester, shove, tackle, tear-gas

 id: or-portland-64

-geolocation:
+geolocation: 45.5159068,-122.6767751

 **Links**